Board of Directors & Staff

 Assistant Grower

 Rachael is excited to be starting her sixth season farming and her second season at Gaining Ground.
-Rachael grew up in Arizona but has lived in Concord since middle school, and feels very lucky to have moved to a place with such a vibrant farming community — which helped her discover her love for farming early on.
-While gaining her degree in Agroecology at the University of Vermont, she spent her summers working on farms in Concord and learning about local food systems.
-She is inspired and driven by the belief that our food systems can and must be both environmentally sustainable and also equitable and just for every person involved in that food system.
-She is excited to continue her work at Gaining Ground and do her part in making sustainable and just food systems possible.
-When she isn’t farming, Rachael loves to hike, read, crochet, and bake lots and lots of sourdough bread.
+Rachael grew up in Arizona but has lived in Concord since middle school, and feels very lucky to have moved to a place with such a vibrant farming community—which helped her discover her love for farming early on.
+While gaining her degree in agroecology at the University of Vermont, she spent her summers working on farms in Concord and learning about local food systems.
+Now that she has graduated, Rachael is excited to throw herself fully into her farming career.
+She is passionate about the intersection of sustainable agriculture and food justice, and could not be happier to be joining an organization that places such emphasis on both.
+When she isn’t farming, Rachael loves to rock climb, read, crochet, make herself elaborate breakfasts, and watch copious amounts of reality television.

 Maddie Weikel